 Whether you’re a tourist or a local showing visitors around, add these popular spots to your bucket list to experience the best of the city.

-Stopping by Singapore for a short visit?
-We’ve marked down all the must-see places in our handy guide, which takes you from museums and wildlife parks to nature reserves and food feasts.
+Stopping by our shores for a short visit?
+We’ve marked down all the must-see places in our handy Singapore sightseeing guide, which takes you from museums and wildlife parks to nature reserves and food feasts.
 Even if you’re a born and bred local, there’s always something new to discover on our ever-changing island.
 And hey, you might even end up lovin’ this Little Red Dot a lil’ more.

 Eat like a local